HariSekhon/GitHub-Actions/README.md

 ### Option 1 - Hashref

-Import the reusable workflows from this repo as shown above, fixing the version to `@<hashref>` as per [GitHub Actions Security Best Practices](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions), as this is exact and immutable.
+Import the reusable workflows from this repo as shown above, replacing `@master` with `@<hashref>` to fix to an immutable version (tags are not immutable).
+This is [GitHub Actions Security Best Practice](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions).

-### Option 2 - Fork
+Option 2 - Public Fork (fully automated)

 Fork this repo to have full control over all updates.